rexey3s/octopress/source/_posts/2014-09-15-how-to-build-this-blog.markdown

 ```
 Go to your browser and pointing to **username.github.io**, as you can see your blog is now online without any 3rd party host.

 If you want to build your site from scratch, you can carefully read the [docs](http://jekyllrb.com/docs/usage/) and again deloy it to GitHub Page.
-There are many options to deploy a Jekyll site, GitHub Page is just a free and great one.
+There are many options to deploy a Jekyll site, GitHub Page is just a free and awesome one.
 But if you want a quick and easy customizable site then continue reading.

 ### Octopress Installation
 **Setup Octopress**